-The cost of insurance premiums varies widely not only from individual to individual, but from region to region.
+The cost of insurance premiums varies widely not only from individual to individual but also from region to region.
 The Chrysler 300 is a luxury car, which usually means steeper premiums due to expensive parts.
-However, the safety features on the 2011 and 2012 models help offset this cost to a certain degree.

 Get FREE instant car insurance quotes by entering your ZIP code in the box on this page!

 What features of the Chrysler 300 affect insurance costs?

 When Chrysler introduced the 300 in 2005, it did so with a bang.
 The large car was well received, winning awards like Motor Trends’ Car of the Year.

 The Chrysler 300 comes with a powerful V8 Hemi engine and a five-speed automatic transmission.
 While this is great for those who want a powerful vehicle, it also means lower gas mileage and higher insurance premiums.

 The gas mileage for a 2011 300 is estimated at 18 mpg in the city and 27 mpg on the highway, comparable to an SUV or truck.
 This added power equals speed, and fast cars typically incur higher premiums.